jeremyricketts/newbieonruby/_posts/2012-09-15-why-ruby-on-rails.md

 ## Conclusion

-When really comes down to it, I think Ruby is strong on my radar and it has been for years now.
+When it really comes down to it, I think Ruby is strong on my radar and it has been for years now.
 Developers I meet, articles I read, projects I hear about, [useful scripts I discover on GitHub](https://github.com/Schultz/slicedns2linode) throughout my day&hellip; it all points to Ruby.
 SASS and Compass are written in Ruby.
 Some of my favorite startups and websites are built with Rails.
 There's no shortage of Ruby jobs.
 My local Ruby meetup is fun and interactive.

 So, for myself, it's Ruby or bust!